Modern History Playlist

 Fun Facts

-Despite defeat, Bhutan retained its independence unlike many other Indian neighbours.
+Despite defeat and territorial loss, Bhutan retained its independence (unlike many Indian neighbours).

-The annual subsidy given by the British was a rare case of British paying a Himalayan kingdom.
+The annual subsidy given by the British was a rare case of the British paying a Himalayan kingdom to maintain a peaceful buffer zone.

 Mains Key Points